UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

-Notes: Driving our interactions via a dropdown instead of a legend could be useful if we have too many categories to show in the legend, or if we wanted to have a different dataframe column in the dropdown and in the legend.
+Notes: Driving our interactions via a dropdown instead of a legend could be useful if we have too many categories to show in the legend, or if we wanted to have a different dataframe column in the dropdown from what we use in the legend.

-Here we use the same column as for coloring the points, so that you can clearly see how the interaction works.
+Here we use the same column for both, so that you can clearly see how the interaction works.

-We can create a dropdown selection widget via `alt.binding_select`.
+In this slide, We create a dropdown selection widget via `alt.binding_select`.
 Then, instead of binding `alt.selection_single` to the legend we can pass the dropdown to the `bind` parameter.

 The dropdown requires an array to be passed to the options parameter;
 here we sort the genres alphabetically before passing them to the